 This means that nonprofit marketers must embrace social media and leverage it to be the powerful inbound marketing tool it is if they’re going to continue to grow their missions.
 In order to do it well, get some inspiration from these five nonprofits that shot for the stars, nailed it, and drove growth for their organization.

 1. Charity: water.

 It’s hard to find a better example of engaging audiences across channels than charity: water.
 They’ve made it their mission to bring clean water to developing countries.
+Charity: water is amongst the top nonprofits fighting the global water crisis.
 In order to fuel funding and support, they use their social media channels to drive their brand story home by telling supporters about the people and communities they serve.